B&B and Guest House Accommodation in Inverness

 Live music sessions are held at the Scottish Ceilidh Bar called Hootenanny in Church Street (tel: 01463 233651).
 For other venues, see the notice board in the tourist information office.

-A multi-screen Warner cinema is situated just outside the city off the main road heading to Nairn & Aberdeen.
+A multi-screen cinema is situated just outside the city off the main road heading to Nairn & Aberdeen.

 The Farmers' Market is usually held on the first Saturday of each month, with stalls of local produce (meat, fish, fruit, vegetables, cheese, homebaking) in the Eastgate pedestrian area of Inverness city centre.